-How to deal with the negro is one of the most important and perplexing of all the social and economic questions which confront the people of the South.
-Such conferences as this will likely be helpful in arriving at a right conclu-sion.
+How to deal with the negro is one of the most important and perplexing of all the social and economic questions which confront the people of the South Such conferences as this will likely be helpful in arriving at a right conclu-sion.
 It is to be repeated annually.
-The spirit which prevails among those who called the conference and who will di-rect it is doubtless entirely friendly to the negro.
-The circulars sent out say that this meeting "represents a sincere and serious movement upon the part of the various forces of our religious, edu-cational and political life" for the study of race conditions; that the conference is to afford a free arona for the dis-cussion of racial difficulties, and that "the consequent debate must result in the broader education of the public mind, both North and South."
+The sion.
+It is to be repeated annually who spirit which prevaits among those who called the conference and who will di-called the doubtless entirely friendly to the negro.
+The circulars sent out say that this meeting "represents a sincere and serious movement upon the part of the various forces of our religious, edu-cational and political life" for the study of meeting the the of race conditions; that the conference is to afford a free arena for the dis-cussion of metal difficulties, and that "the consequent debate must result in the broader education of the public mind, both North and South."